nextml/caption-contest-data-api/README.md

-After publishing 537 on 2016-09-25, we provide
+After publishing 547 on 2016-12-04, we provide

-* about **1.7 million** responses to 17 different
+* about **2.2 million** responses to 18 different caption contests that include passive and possibly adaptive algorithms.
+These can be founds in `contests/{passive, passive+adaptive}`.
-caption contests in the directory `contests`.
-These have both adaptive algorithms and non-adaptive algorithms.
-* about **6.5 million** responses to 18 different contests in `adaptive-only contests`.
+* about **10.4 million** responses to 27 different contests in `contests/adaptive-only contests`.
 These only use one adaptive algorithm.

 For each response, we record